Survivors (novel series)

 There are two sub-series, each containing six books.
 The first, Survivors: The Original Series, was published from 2012 to 2015.
 The second, Survivors: The Gathering Darkness, was written from 2015 to 2019.

-Three e-book novellas entitled Alpha's Tale, Sweet's Journey and Moon's Choice have also been released.
 The Survivors series has been released in e-book format for popular e-readers such as the Barnes & Noble Nook and Amazon Kindle.
 The series has also been translated into several languages.
 Survivors has garnered positive reviews, with critics praising the pacing, characters, and "magical" style of writing.

 Inspiration and origins

 HarperCollins, publisher of the Survivors series, first suggested that the Erin Hunter team write a book series about dogs, but Victoria Holmes, a member of the team, was reluctant to create stories that would be too close to Warriors, the biggest series published under the Erin Hunter name.
 It was instead decided that the new series would be about bears, which became the Seekers series.
 In an interview two years later, Holmes said that, though she was "happy to focus on cats and bears right now", she would consider doing a series about dogs in the future.
 Gillian Philip, a former member of the Hunter team, later said that "dogs just felt like a natural progression from cats".

 After the conclusion of Seekers, the team invited Inbali Iselris, author of The Tygrine Cat, to write a new series about dogs.
 After joining the Erin Hunter team, she spent more time with her dog, Michi, watching his behavior closely.
 Some of his mannerisms gave her material to develop the characters of Lucky and his companions.

 While other series published under the name Erin Hunter had their preliminary plots written by a single author, a different approach was taken for the Survivors series.
 The whole team created a detailed story outline and developed the characters together.
 Then, the writing itself is done by a single author.